anildash/anildash-dot-com/src/posts/2017-02-12-its_time_to_discover_prince.md

 date_published: 2017-02-12T16:53:20.000Z
 date_updated: 2021-08-09T07:00:41.000Z
 heroimage: https://cdn.glitch.global/c4e475b2-a54e-47e0-973c-ed0bd1b46262/prince-herb-ritts.jpg?v=1669786811539
-tags: [Most Popular, music, Best Of, prince]
+tags: [Most Popular, music, Best Of, Prince]
 ---

 With the recent availability of nearly all of Prince’s catalog on the most popular streaming services, it’s a great time to (re?)discover the breadth of Prince’s incredible body of work.